Skip to main content

 };

-In our code we have a variable len that contains a number that is close to the number of bytecodes in the compiled expression but not exactly:
+In our code, we have a variable len that contains a number that is close to the number of bytecodes in the compiled expression, but not exactly the same:

 const len = instrs.length + 4;